mia-platform/console-mcp-server/docs/20_setup.md

 Also note that you can change the host of the Console instance to your custom installation
 :::

-This is the configuration if you are using mictl (a)
+This is the configuration if you are using miactl (a)

 ```json
 {